alwazw/n8n-stack/README.md

 7. **Grafana**: Monitoring and visualization
 8. **Nginx**: Reverse proxy for HTTPS access to n8n
 9. **Traefik**: Alternative reverse proxy for future internal/external HTTPS termination
+10. **Supabase**: Open-source Firebase alternative with authentication, storage, and more

 ## Getting Started